HeshanKarunaratne/aws/README.md

 187 .
 Which AWS services enables customers to establish a network connection between two VPCs?
 - VPC Peering and AWS Transit Gateway is the solution

+188 .
+How can consolidated billing benefit a business with many AWS accounts?
+- It aggregates usage across accounts so that the company can reach volume discounts threshold sooner is the solution

+189 .
+AWS's pay as you go pricing model?
+- Reduces capital expenditures is the solution

+190 .
+What AWS feature relates to customers flexibility to scale up and down applications to meet changeable demand?
+- Scalability is the solution

+191 .
+What AWS feature enables resource supply to be matched to changing workload demands?
+- Elasticity is the solution

+192 .
+A business has chosen to shift its production workloads to the AWS cloud.
+What activities may assist in lowering operation expenses associated with the migration?
+- Reduce over provisioned instances and use managed services are the solutions

+193 .
+A business want to provide a single user complete access to S3 bucket.
+Which element in the S3 bucket policy contains information about the users who need access to the S3 bucket?
+- Resource doesn't contain user details hence not a solution
+- Action is the set of permissions you define in the policy hence not a solution
+- Principal species the user, account, service or other entity that is allowed or denied access to the resource is the solution

+194 .
+Which of the following procedures should a client perform while doing penetration testing on AWS?
+- Request and wait for approval from AWS support, and then conduct testing is the solution

+195 .
+Which Amazon EC2 price option is appropriate for applications that need intermittent, spiky or unexpected workloads?
+- For RI and Dedicated hosts you need predictable workloads and not a solution
+- On demand instances is the solution

+196 .
+Which of the following is a duty of the client under the AWS shared responsibility model?
+- Application security is the solution

+197 .
+What strategy contributes to the cost optimization of consumers migrating to the AWS cloud?
+- Paying only for what is used is the solution

+198 .
+Which AWS service can be used to monitor illegal API calls?
+- AWS CloudTrail is the solution

+199 .
+Which AWS service or functionality enables dynamic resource adjustment in response to this change in demand?
+- Amazon EC2 auto scaling is the solution

+200 .
+What enables a business to give a low latency experience to its worldwide users?
+- Using edge locations to put content closer to all users is the solution

+201 .
+A business has optimized its workload by using certain AWS services in order to increase efficiency and minimize costs.
+Which cost management best practice does this case demonstrate?
+- Architecture optimization is the solution

+202 .
+A customer with an AWS Basic Support subscription has discovered that their AWS resources are being used for unauthorized purposes.
+What is the preferred mechanism for the user to notify AWS of the activity?
+- Contact AWS Abuse(Trust and Safety) team is the solution

+203 .
+You want to move Microsoft SQL server instance and is transferring its application to AWS.
+Which database service is most capable of meeting these requirement?
+- Amazon RDS for SQL Server is the solution

+204 .
+What is an example of AWS cloud agility?
+- Decreased acquisition time for new compute resources is the solution

+205 .
+The business wishes to protect its website against SQL injection and Cross site scripting.
+Which AWS service should the business use?
+- AWS GuardDuty protect your AWS accounts with intelligent threat detection and not a solution
+- AWS WAF is the solution

+206 .
+To enhance customer service, the firm want to establish a phone number that would enable it to handle the growth of calls received by its support employees.
+Which AWS service should be utilized to fulfill this requirement?
+- AWS Connect is the solution

+207 .
+A business want to evaluate streaming user data and reply in real time to consumer inquiries?
+- AWS KDA is the solution

+208 .
+How should a web application be deployed in the AWS cloud to guarantee high availability?
+- Deploy multiple instances of the application in multiple AZ is the solution

+209 .
+For a developer who requires AWS credentials which security best practices should be adhered to?
+- Grant the developer access to only the AWS resources needed to perform the job and ensure the account password policy requires a minimum length are the solutions

+210 .
+A business has a 500 TB image that has to be moved to AWS for processing.
+Which AWS service is the most cost effective way to import this data?
+- AWS snowball is the solution

+211 .
+A workload hosted on AWS will continue to operate indefinitely by using a steady number of EC2 instances.
+Which pricing strategy will decrease costs while assuming the availability of computational resources?
+- RI is the solution

+212 .
+A business is developping an application that will need the capacity to transmit, save and receive messages across its component components.
+Additionally the corporate requires that communications be processed in FIFO sequence.
+Which AWS service should the business use?
+- AWS SQS is the solution

+213 .
+What is the function of a VPCs IG?
+- To allows communication between the VPC and the internet is the solution

+214 .
+The AWS IAM recommended practice for providing the fewest possible privileges is as follows?
+- Apply an IAM policy only to IAM users who require it is the solution

+215 .
+A business is relocating and need an encrypted connection to AWS.
+Which AWS service will assist you in fulfilling this requirement?
+- AWS VPN is the solution

+216 .
+A major corporation has a workload that demands on premises hardware.
+The organization want to continue using the same management and control plane services as it does on AWS.
+Which AWS offering should the business employ to achieve these requirements?
+- AWS Device Farm improves the quality of your web and mobile apps by testing across desktop browsers and real mobile devices hosted in the AWS cloud and not a solution
+- AWS Outpost(Runs AWS infrastructure and services on premises for a consistent hybrid experience) is the solution

+217 .
+Which of the following is not a recommended approach for IAM user management?
+- Recommend that the same password be used on AWS and other sites, require IAM user to store their passwords in raw text, disable MFA for IAM users are the solutions

+218 .
+Which AWS services feature assists in identifying harmful or illegal activity in AWS accounts and workloads?
+- Amazon GuardDuty(Protect AWS accounts with intelligent threat detection) is the solution

+219 .
+Which AWS service enables you to get AWS security and compliance information on demand?
+- AWS artifact is the solution

+220 .
+Which AWS service makes use of edge location?
+- AWS Global Accelerator is the solution

+221 .
+Which of the following AWS capabilities allows a user to deploy an EC2 instance that has already been configured?
+- AMI is the solution

+222 .
+A business wishes to send its traffic directly and confidentially to a VPC rather than through the public internet.
+Which mode of connection enables this capability?
+- VPN uses internet to securely connect to AWS from on premises network and not a solution
+- AWS Direct Connect is the solution

+223 .
+What can be utilized to automate and manage AWS setups that are safe, well architected and multi account?
+- AWS Control Tower(controls multiple AWS accounts and teams, cloud setup and governance) is the solution

+224 .
+Which AWS hybrid storage offering allows users to effortlessly integrate on premises applications with AWS Cloud storage?
+- AWS Storage Gateway is the solution

+225 .
+A user needs to summarise AWS accounts major security checks with following.
+Permissions on S3 buckets are now inactive.
+Whether or not MFA is enabled for the root user of the AWS account.
+If any SG are set to enable unlimited access, this will be shown.
+- AWS Trusted Advisor report is the solution